GNU Debugger

 The GNU Debugger (GDB) is a portable debugger that runs on many Unix-like systems and works for many programming languages, including Ada, Assembly, C, C++, D, Fortran, Haskell, Go, Objective-C, OpenCL C, Modula-2, Pascal, Rust, and partially others.
-It detects problems in a program while letting it run and allows users to examine different registers.
+It detects problems in a program while letting it run and allows users to examine program variables and machine registers.

 History

 GDB was first written by Richard Stallman in 1986 as part of his GNU system, after his GNU Emacs was "reasonably stable".
 GDB is free software released under the GNU General Public License (GPL).
 It was modeled after the DBX debugger, which came with Berkeley Unix distributions.

 From 1990 to 1993 it was maintained by John Gilmore.
 Now it is maintained by the GDB Steering Committee which is appointed by the Free Software Foundation.

-Technical Features
+Technical features

 GDB offers extensive facilities for tracing, examining and altering the execution of computer programs.
 The user can monitor and modify the values of programs' internal variables, and even call functions independently of the program's normal behavior.